-THE MAXIMUM VALUE OF THE GRANT IS AUD \$30,000 (ex GST).
-Research projects that receive support under the scheme should lead to joint publications in high quality research outlets and joint grant applications to nationally competitive funding bodies.
+The maximum value of the Grant is \$50,000.
+Research projects that receive support under the scheme should lead to joint publications in high quality research outlets, joint grant applications to NCG bodies and have the potential to develop, advance and/or translate new knowledge into musculoskeletal health practice or policy.